Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 The Division’s email address is: DRJ13@JBAZMC.Maricopa.gov.

-The Judicial Assistant is Chrystal Castro and the Courtroom Assistant is BriAnne Lange.
+The Judicial Assistant is Chrystal Castro.

 Always remember that this is a court of law that deserves all the respect and courtesies of such an institution.
 The Court will treat the litigants and their attorneys with the same level of respect and courtesy that it expects from them.

 The Court understands that a Family Court proceeding is stressful on both parties, whether they are represented by legal counsel or not.
 Nonetheless, unrepresented litigants must remember that they are held to the same standards as attorneys in regard to familiarity with required procedures and notice of statutes and local rules.
+However, the Court will do its best to explain the process and answer any procedural questions.

+Be on time for your hearing.
+The Court will start the clock at the scheduled time, whether the parties are present or not.
 Budget your time and finish on time.
 Except in extraordinary circumstances, you will be held to your allotted time, even if you are in the middle of cross-examination.
 You will know beforehand how much time has been allotted to you.
 The Court will occasionally notify you of your remaining time, but you may ask at any time for a time check.

 The Court will not accept non-emergency pleadings by email.
 Except in true emergency situations, the Court will rule only on properly filed pleadings.
-Neither the Court nor Court Staff are allowed to give legal advice to any person, so please do not contact Court Staff to ask legal questions.

 Pre-Trial Practice and Management Issues